uwplse/tensat/README.md

 infrastructure for maintaining metadata of the tensor information (like shape), as well as TASO's cost function that directly executes DL operators.

 `run_exp_main.sh` has example commands to run the optimizer.
 It runs the optimization on TASO's 4 benchmarks and collect various of statistics. `analysis/stats.py` can be used to analyze the statistics and plot results.
+Uncomment the `-x` flag and argument to save the optimized model into a file.
+This file can be converted to ONNX format by `TASO/example/load_model.py` (in our fork of TASO).

 We support both greedy extraction and ILP extraction.
 User can control many options through command line flags (see src/main.rs for the flags).